itsrheine/Travel-Dashboard/README.md

 ![alt text][logo]
 [logo]: https://github.com/adam-p/markdown-here/raw/master/src/common/images/icon48.png "Logo Title Text 2"
 # Travel Dashboard
 Plan your trips with ease and peace of mind.
-Select a city to travel to and have an overview of how the city's weather forecast in the next 5-days will look like.
+Search a city to travel to and have an overview of how the city's weather forecast in the next 5-days will look like.
 See the top rated places to eat and stay.
 Be a travel expert with this travel dashboard.

 ## Functionality
 1. After typing in my city and searching